Serene-Garden/Project-Iris/Privacy-en.md

 Darock had agreed to not use statistic datas to do anything other than analyze overall-user preferences.

+As you agree, statistics data will be allowed to collect by default.

 ## Webpages
 Iris can neither read webpage content nor get to know what you're accessing.
 Thus no data will be collected, stored or shared.